yikai82/course_note_DSI_AI_ML/module_1_git/how_to_Git-02-guide_ver02.md

     main         c555065 [origin/main] Merge pull request no.202 from UofT-DSI/update
     ```

 2. Git only tracks files.
 If you upload a file inside a folder from a local repo to the GitHub, the folder will be added to the remote repo -- This is because GitHub doesn’t track **empty folders**.
-It, however, *remember tha path* for the files it tracks
+It, however, *remember the path* for the files it tracks

 3. Only git log is using syntax [repo_name/branch]; other git function will use repo_name branch.
 For example: `git log upstream/main` vs. `git push origin main`